- About MCC Washington

 Church leaders request review of U.S. military aid to Israel

-The situation in Israel/Palestine today confronts us with profound theological issues that challenge the roots of our faith.
+The situation in Palestine and Israel today confronts us with profound theological issues that challenge the roots of our faith.

 Our experiences confront us with new questions about our understanding of God and what it means to be peacemakers in this context.
 Throughout the Bible, God calls the people of Israel to express care for “the other” and the stranger and to work for justice for everyone living on the land.
 The prophetic tradition repeatedly emphasizes that the people of God are accountable for exercising justice and compassion.
 The current situation in Israel/Palestine calls us to reject the temptation to reduce God to a tribal god who cares only for the well-being of one people.